-Ciara, or her trade union acting on her behalf, is still entitled to seek enforcement of the unpaid WRC award at the District Court.
+Ciara is still entitled to seek enforcement of the unpaid WRC award at the District Court.
 She can also apply to the WRC to make an application to the District Court on her behalf.

-Table 8: Scenario 3 - unsuccessful application - employer goes into liquidation
+Table 7: Scenario 3 - unsuccessful application - employer goes into liquidation

-Liz worked in Factory Ltd. Until the company premises closed suddenly.
+Liz worked in Factory Ltd. until the company premises closed suddenly.
 Liz was still owed money, including 4 weeks' pay and her minimum notice.

 When the new process opens, Liz completes the template form, setting out what she believes her employer owes her.
-She posts this to the employer's registered address, and keeps receipt confirming proof of postage.
+She posts this to the employer's registered address, and keeps the receipt confirming proof of postage.